matichuk/Ackur/README.md

    - Deviates slightly by adding a header to the compressed data that is used when decompressing.
 - AckurFileIO
    - File I/O.
-- AckurCore (will be renamed to AckurBTree)
-   - B*Tree
+- AckurBTree
    - Can operate on a file or memory.
+- AckurBlockFile
+   - Uses a BTree to store compressed file blocks.
+Enables random I/O on a compressed (and/or encrypted) file.
+   - (Note - needs to be updated to properly implement caching, currently leaves all accessed blocks in memory)
 - AckurNet
    - IPv4 and IPv6 networking.
 - AckurThread
-   - Threads and critical
+   - Threads
+   - Critical with trigger message support
 - AckurValue
    - Ackur data objects.